Strong Medicine (film)

 Strong Medicine is a 1981 American drama film written and directed by Richard Foreman and starring Kate Manheim, Scotty Snyder, Bill Raymond, Harry Roskolenko and Ron Vawter.

 Premise

-Adaptation of an avant-garde play about Rhoda (Kate Manheim), a hysterical heroine who feels oppressed by the people around her.
+Adaptation of an avant-garde play, also by Foreman, about Rhoda (Kate Manheim), a hysterical heroine who feels oppressed by the people around her.
 She suffers through her birthday party.
 She then goes to see a doctor, plans a vacation.
 She argues a lot and even breaks the fourth wall.